AlarkaSanyal/SimpleJavaExamples/README.md

 **NB**: *Since we know that the arrays are sorted, we can stop the loop as soon as **ptrB** becomes -1*

+### 2. GroupAnagram
+Write a method to sort(group up) an array of strings such that all the anagrams are next to each other.

+**Concept**
+* Option A. SortAnagram1
+** Have a new class AnagramComparator which sorts the array based on the *characters of each element of the array being sorted*.
+* Option B. SortAnagram2
+** Use a HashMap of arrays.
+** Use the *characters of each element of the array being sorted* as the key of the HashMap, and add the original words to the arrays (value of the HashMap).
+** Loop through the HashMap and add the elements back to the original array.

+**NB**: *With the characters of a word being sorted, the key for {"kiwi", "wiki", "wiik"} will be **iikw***

 ## LinkedList Examples

 ### 1. LinkedListNthFromLast